Public Image Ltd: Metal Box (1979) and Paris au Printemps (1980)

 The departure of Jim Walker made way for a series of new drummers.
 Auditions were later held at Rollerball Studios in Tooley Street, London Bridge.
 David Humphrey was their second drummer, who went on to record two tracks at Manor Studios in Oxford, "Swan Lake" and "Albatross", for Metal Box.
 "Death Disco" (a.k.a.
 "Swan Lake") was released as a single in 1979 and reached No. 20 in the charts.
 The majority of the drumming on the album was provided by Richard Dudanski (formerly of the 101ers), PiL's drummer from April to September 1979.
 He was replaced by Karl Burns (of the Fall), who in turn was replaced by Martin Atkins.
 The recording and practice sessions were chaotic; Atkins said in 2001 that his audition was playing "Bad Baby" during a recording session--a take which was taped and released on Metal Box.
 Atkins was PiL's drummer from 1979 to 1980 and 1982 to 1985.

 Metal Box was originally released as three untitled 45-rpm 12-inch (30-cm) records packaged in a metal box resembling a film canister with an embossed PiL logo on the lid (it was later reissued in more conventional packaging as a double LP set, Second Edition), and features the band's trademark hypnotic dub reggae bass lines, glassy, arpeggiated guitar, and bleak, paranoid, stream of consciousness vocals.

 PiL had a series of contentious live shows and behind-the-scenes controversies during their first American tour in 1980.
-Their appearance at the Olympic Auditorium in Los Angeles was fraught with hostile exchanges between Lydon and the audience.
+Their appearance at the Grand Olympic Auditorium in Los Angeles was fraught with hostile exchanges between Lydon and the audience.
 Tensions offstage mounted as well.
 PiL demanded that they work only with local promoters, bucking the promotional machinery of Warner Bros.
 Records, their American label.
 For both the Los Angeles and San Francisco appearances, PiL agreed to work with David Ferguson and his independent CD Presents label.
 This business arrangement pitted the band and CD Presents in a pitched battle against San Francisco-based promoter Bill Graham, who negotiated with concert venue owners and San Francisco government officials to deprive PiL of a concert location.
 Fearing public outbursts if the show was cancelled, San Francisco city officials instead opted to allow the CD Presents-sponsored event to proceed.